-- Focus on the poorest countries and fragile states, particularly those in sub-Saharan Africa; - Decentralize decision-making and personnel to countries of focus.
-Intelligent focus is impossible if everything is planned and managed in Ottawa; - Take into account other donor countries' aid flows in order to avoid overspending among 'aid darlings', while creating 'orphans' elsewhere.
-Similarly, avoid overconcentration on 'trendy' sectors; - In an ever-more connected world, it makes sense to choose priority sectors in which contribute to poverty reduction, rather than countries; - Choice of focus sectors should be directed to achieving the ODA Accountability Act's core objective of poverty reduction.
-Agricultural development, for example, is a clear priority in the poorest countries where poverty is heavily concentrated in rural areas; - Development cooperation goes beyond aid.
-Development concerns should influence Canada's trade policies with developing countries, and not the other way around, as is currently the case with DFATD's Global Markets Action Plan; - The government should avoid politicizing its areas of focus in order to decrease the odds that the next party in power will once again refocus and rebrand; - There must be respect for the principles of the ODA Accountability Act.
+- Focus on the poorest countries and fragile states, particularly those in sub-Saharan Africa. - Decentralize decision-making and personnel to countries of focus.
+Intelligent focus is impossible if everything is planned and managed in Ottawa. - Take into account other donor countries' aid flows in order to avoid overspending among "aid darlings", while creating "orphans" elsewhere.
+Similarly, avoid overconcentration on "trendy" sectors. - In an ever-more connected world, it makes sense to choose priority sectors in which contribute to poverty reduction, rather than countries. - Choice of focus sectors should be directed to achieving the ODA Accountability Act's core objective of poverty reduction.
+Agricultural development, for example, is a clear priority in the poorest countries where poverty is heavily concentrated in rural areas.

+Development cooperation goes beyond aid.
+Development concerns should influence Canada's trade policies with developing countries, and not the other way around.